 Woody Hansen, an Internationally recognized artist, has a close relationship with watercolor painting for over sixty years.
-Early in his adult career he is the recipient of numerous awards; including his state’s Gold Medal in 1974r, and the Bank of America award at the DeYoung Museum, San Francisco.
+Early in his adult career he is the recipient of numerous awards; including his state’s Watercolor Gold Medal in 1974r, and the Bank of America watercolor award at the DeYoung Museum, San Francisco.

 He has taught watercolor classes and workshops, juried art exhibitions and demonstrated his watercolor technique for many organizations.
-His work is in private and corporate collections nationally, and internationally as well.
+His work is in private and corporate collections nationally and internationally.

 Hansen combines outdoor work, with the more controlled studio environment .
 Over the years his subject matter is varied.
 However, raised in the city of Mount Shasta, and now living within walking distance of Sacramento’s American River Parkway, Hansen prefers the outdoors; even much of his non-objective work originates, whenever possible among rocks, trees, sand, and water.

-His formal education is in art, including study at the University of California college of Environmental Design (Architecture), Berkeley, and California College of Arts and Crafts (CCA), Oakland, where he studied watercolor painting with George Post, and Louis Miljarak.
+His formal education includes the University of California,Berkley, and at the University of California College of Environmental Design (Architecture), Berkeley, and the California College of Arts and Crafts (CCA), Oakland, where he studied watercolor painting with George Post, and Louis Miljarak.
 Hansen is indebted to his mentors, and has benefitted from the friendship and workshops of other professional artists including Patrick Gallagher, Richard Yip, Jade Fon Woo, Henry Fukuhara, Frank Webb, and Tony Couch.

-Hansen’s professional art career begins with painting cartoon window signs at thirteen years of age.
-By the time he is in high school, he develops a commercial sign business.
-Concurrently, he initiates a broadcasting career at the local radio station, KWSD, as a weekend announcer/disc jockey and the host of a Pepsi Cola Top Ten show.
+Woody’s professional art career began with painting cartoon window signs at thirteen years of age.
+By the time he reaches high school, he develops a commercial sign business.
+Concurrently, he initiates a broadcasting career at local radio station, KWSD, as a weekend announcer/disc jockey and the host of a Pepsi Cola Top Ten show.

-After college he becomes employed at KKIS in Pittsburg, California, as a radio personality, and eventually the station’s Program Director until being drafted into the Army.
-Following basic training at Fort Ord, California, he is assigned to Ft.
-Lewis, Washington.
-It was there that at the request of the company commander, he successfully completes a variety of art projects for the United States Army..
+After college he becomes employed at KKIS radio in Pittsburg, California, as a radio personality.
+He eventually becomes the station’s Program Director until being drafted into the Army.
+Following basic training at Fort Ord, California, he is assigned to Fort Lewis, Washington.
+During his Fort Lewis assignment, and at the request of the company commander, he successfully completes a variety of art projects for the United States Army.